ale-eulacio/data310/2_8_responses.md

    C. 10,000 28x28

    D. Don't know how to put images in github.
-I used x_test[88] which was 6, and my model predicted that correctly/
+I used x_test[88] which was 6, and my model predicted that correctly.